 ARM owns 12.11% of Harmony's issued share capital.
 Harmony is separately run by its own management team.
-Mineral Resources and Mineral Reserves of the Harmony mines are the responsibility of the Harmony team and are published in Harmony's annual report.
+Mineral Resources and Mineral Reserves of the Harmony mines are the responsibility of the Harmony team and are published in Harmony's annual report, which can be found at www.harmony.co.za.